jsacco1/utils/guideseq.md

   Use `''` to specify a control without a target sequence.
 Add the PAM sequence to the 3' (right side) of the target sequence argument.
 Append NGG for SpCas9, and NNGRRT for SaCas9.

+  Go into the identify python script, and play with the gap and mismatch penalties.
+Compare that to what you get from other pairwise sequence alignments (NCBI BLASTn, EMBOSS, etc.).

   6. Visualize